Sandal Care Tips: Yes, You Need to Wash Them

 Rub tea tree oil inside for natural odor control.
 When clean and dry, rub tea tree essential oil into the upper lining and footbed.
 Not only does it help with odor, it also has antibacterial properties.

-For more information about how to take care of your KEEN footwear, check out our tips in the KEEN Help Center.
+For more information about how to take care of your KEEN footwear, check out more shoe-care tips here.